 Skiing: The largest ski area of all the Courchevel levels, Courchevel 1850 can accommodate all ski abilities and has some of the best ski schools in the Alps.
 You can enjoy some fun family ski runs, tree-lined routes and open pistes.

 Top Restaurant: This is not a straight forward or easy choice!
 There are many world-class restaurants in Courchevel 1850.
 2* Michelin Chabichou has to be mentioned as one of our top choices for exquisite gourmet cuisine.
-It’s a very historic restaurant and also offers a more casual sister restaurant, Bistro Le Chabotte.
+It’s a very historic restaurant, offering some of the finest dishes in the Alps curated by some of the best chefs in the world.
 Find out more about the top restaurants in Courchevel 1850.

 Where to stay?
 When it comes to luxury ski chalets, the bar has been raised in Courchevel 1850.
 There isn’t much you can’t have; ski-in ski-out, marble swimming pools, in-house night clubs, top-class wellness facilities, butler service, in-resort chauffeurs, Michelin star chefs and I promise you it doesn’t stop there.
 The choice of where to stay is overwhelming; whether it’s five-star palace hotels or ultimate luxury chalets, there is something to suit everyone’s desires (and dreams…).

 The scale of the chalets are noticeably larger than any other resort, and for this reason, I am going to feature Chalet Edelweiss, one of the largest luxury chalets in Courchevel 1850.
 Approximately 3,200 sqm over 7 floors, Chalet Edelweiss can accommodate up to 16 guests and boasts an extensive list of luxury features.